-This official plan and zoning by-law amendment has been proposed to facilitate the establishment of a millwork business on the subject farmland that exists as a standalone use.
-The lands are located southwest of River Road, south of Cayuga and receive direct access from River Road.
+This Official Plan and Zoning By-law amendment has been submitted to legalize the existing millwork and carpentry business on the subject lands.
+The lands are located on the north side of Concession 4 Road (Rainham), south of the Hamlet of Fisherville and will utilize an existing entrance from Concession 4 Road.
 The proposed use has been reviewed against provincial policy, which permits on-farm diversified uses and gives direction to municipalities when evaluating the suitability of a proposal of this nature, as well as directing the Planning authority to review the appropriate guidelines that have been prepared by the Ontario Ministry of Agriculture and Rural Affairs (OMAFRA).
-In addition, the proposal has been evaluated against the relevant sections in the Haldimand County Official Plan, and Town of Haldimand Zoning By-law 1 H 86, and in Planning staff's opinion, is satisfied that the proposal conforms to the Provincial policies in effect, maintains the general intent of the Official Plan and applicable Zoning By-law, and that the land use is considered compatible in the context of existing surrounding development.
+In addition, the proposal has been evaluated against the relevant sections in the Haldimand County Official Plan, and Town of Haldimand Zoning By-law 1-H 86, and in Planning staff's opinion, is satisfied that the proposal conforms to the Provincial policies in effect, maintains the general intent of the Official Plan and applicable Zoning By-law, and that the land use is considered compatible in the context of existing surrounding development.
 Site specific zoning will prescribe the range and extent of the use, while site plan control will be applied to all future development.
-These implementing tools will ensure the use remains appropriate in its design and intensity.
+These implementing tools will ensure the use remains appropriate in its design, size and scale.